bnb-chain/bnb-chain.github.io/docs/bnb_smart_chain/validator/index.md

 Running your validator keys simultaneously on two or more machines will result in Double-Sign slashing.
 The penalty for double-sign slash:

-1. **10000 staked BNB** will be slashed for the validator.
+1. **200 staked BNB** will be slashed for the validator.
-2. The double sign jail time is **2^63-1 seconds**, which means the validator cannot become an active validator anymore.
+2. The double sign jail time is **30 days**, preventing the malicious validator from participating in consensus until manual intervention is taken.

 > Note:
 > **Rewards for submitting double-sign evidence:** **1000BNB**.
 > Anyone can submit a slashing request with the evidence of double sign, which should contain the **2 block headers** with the same height and parent block, sealed by the offending validator.

-### Malicious Vote Slash
+### Malicious Fast Finality Vote Slash

 Running your validators with the same consensus keys and bls voting keys concurrently on two or more machines will result in malicious vote slash.
 The penalty for malicious vote slash: